Enhanced Adaptive Gradient Algorithms for Nonconvex-PL Minimax Optimization: Methods

 In this subsection, we consider the Nonconvex-PL stochastic minimax problem~(\ref{eq:1}), and propose a new momentum-based stochastic gradient descent ascent (MSGDA) method.
 The detailed procedure of our MSGDA method is presented in Algorithm~\ref{alg:1}.

-At the line 4 of Algorithm~\ref{alg:1}, we use the alternating gradient descent ascent iterations to update the primal variable $x$ and the dual variable $y$.
-Specifically, we use the gradient descent to update the primal variable $x$: $\tilde{x}_{t+1}= x_t - \gamma w_t$, where $\gamma$ is a constant step size and $w_t$ is a stochastic gradient estimator; We use the gradient ascent to update the dual variable $y$: $\tilde{y}_{t+1} = y_t + \lambda v_t$, where $\lambda$ is a constant step size and $v_t$ is a stochastic gradient estimator.
-At the line 5 of Algorithm~\ref{alg:1}, we use the momentum iteration to further update the primal variable $x$ and the dual variable $y$, i.e.,
+At the lines 4 and 5 of Algorithm~\ref{alg:1}, we use the alternating proximal gradient descent ascent iterations to update the primal variable $x$ and the dual variable $y$.
+Specifically, we use the proximal gradient descent to update the primal variable $x$:

+where $\gamma$ is a constant step size and $w_t$ is a stochastic gradient estimator; We use the gradient ascent to update the dual variable $y$: $\tilde{y}_{t+1} = y_t + \lambda v_t$, where $\lambda$ is a constant step size and $v_t$ is a stochastic gradient estimator.
+At the lines 4 and 5 of Algorithm~\ref{alg:1}, we use the momentum iteration to further update the primal variable $x$ and the dual variable $y$, i.e.,

 where $\eta_t$ is a momentum parameter shared in both the primal and dual variables.